 King Solomon declared nearly 3,000 years ago that there is nothing new under the sun (Ecc.
 1:9).
 Transgenderism is no exception.
 Even among the gods of ancient civilizations, gender fluidity can be found.
 Therefore, it should not be surprising to discover that the Bible addresses gender dysphoria.

-The prevalence of all forms of sexual confusion is concerning because sexual confusion makes one vulnerable to sexual immorality.
+This rise in sexual confusion is concerning because sexual confusion makes one vulnerable to sexual immorality.
 The Bible repeatedly condemns sexual immorality as sinful behavior (Matt.
 15:19; Gal.
-5:19) in contradiction to God’s will (1 Thess.
-4:13) which results in judgment (Jude 1:7; Rev. 2:20–22).
-The Christian is told to flee from sexual immorality in 1 Corinthians 6:18, to put to death this carnal impulse in Colossians 3:5, and to refuse to indulge in sexual immorality in 1 Corinthians 10:8.
+5:19) in rebellion to God’s will (1 Thess.
+4:13) that results in judgment (Jude 1:7; Rev. 2:20–22).
+The Christian is told to flee from sexual immorality (1 Cor.
+6:18), to put to death this carnal impulse (Col. 3:5), and to refuse to indulge in sexual immorality (1 Cor.
+10:8).
 The Bible clearly identifies sexual immorality as harmful behavior which is offensive to God, as our Creator.

 In 1 Cor.
 6:9 malakoi are sandwiched in between adulterers (people who commit an act of immoral sexual intercourse) and arsenokoitai (people who have something to do with an immoral act of same-sex intercourse).
 Immoral sexual intercourse, then, would appear to be an identifying mark of the malakoi.
 Furthermore, the epithet “soft” itself suggests males playing the female role in sexual intercourse with other males.